Choosing the Right Forklift Proximity Alert System

-Forklift accidents are often severe and account for more than 10% of all workplace injuries.
-Forklifts being extremely useful, can also be equally dangerous – they weigh around 9,000 pounds and travel up to 18 mph.
-And unlike our ordinary cars, they have brakes only on the front wheels.
+Forklift accidents are often severe and account for over 10% of all workplace injuries.
+Forklifts being extremely useful can also be equally dangerous – they weigh around 9,000 pounds and travel up to 18 mph.
+And unlike ordinary cars, they have brakes only on the front wheels.
 Their weight is also not equally distributed, with the rear end being heavier to compensate for the heavy loads in the front during the movement of goods.
-Forklift safety depends on two factors, viz. proper training and the use of forklift safety products.
+Forklift safety depends on two factors which are proper training and the use of forklift safety products.

 Forklift Safety Procedures

 Operators and pedestrians require training under occupational safety standards set by international agencies.
 Only licensed operators must be allowed to operate the Forklift with wear appropriate safety gear.
 The area of operation must be even and free from loose objects.
 The load on the Forklift must be evenly distributed and not overloaded.

 And most importantly, employers must implement a floor marking system to keep everyone safe.
 While operator and pedestrian training are essential for safety, innovative safety products will safeguard people and assets—from basic seat belts and safety signs to advanced proximity warning systems.

 Understanding Proximity Alert Systems